yegor256/blog/_drafts/defensive.md

 }
 {% endhighlight %}

-Then, the class that implements the core functionality:
+Then, a class that implements the core functionality:

 {% highlight java %}
 class DefaultReport implements Report {
   @Override
   void export(File file) {
-    // export the report to the file
+    // Export the report to the file
   }
 }
 {% endhighlight %}